WXRanch/stardocs/README.md

 # stardocs.weather.local
-A snapshot of stardocs.weather.com, a site which hosts various pdfs for the IntelliStar 2 family
+A snapshot of stardocs, a site which hosts various pdfs for the IntelliStar 2 family